SymfonyCasts/symfony5/sfcasts/ep1/profiler.md

 `require-dev` section of `composer.json`.
 This isn't that important, but this is the right way to do it.

+***TIP
+In newer projects, instead of `symfony/profiler-pack`, you may see 3 packages here, including `symfony/web-profiler-bundle`.
+That's ok!
+We'll explain what's going on in a few minutes.
+***

 [[[ code('3b179e857b') ]]]

 And... at this point, it should be *no* surprise that this configured a recipe!